statsig-io/docs/docs/org-admin/experiment_policy.md

 ---

 :::info
-Organization Experiment Policies is an Enterpise only feature.
+Organization Experiment Policies is an Enterprise only feature.
 :::

 ##  Experiment policy grants organization admins the ability to: